-In this question a picture of a yacht is shown together with its enlargement to make a poster.
+In this question, a picture of a yacht is shown together with its enlargement to make a poster.
 The height and width of the picture are shown, but only the width of the poster is given.
-The first task is to find the height of the poster (part a).

-Additional information is then provided, the height of the boat's mast on the poster is given and students are asked to calculate the height of the boat's mast on the picture (part b).
+Students are asked to find the height of the poster (part a); next, the height of the boat's mast on the poster is given and students are asked to calculate the height of the boat's mast in the picture (part b).

 This question can be approached in various ways.
-Using the concepts of ratio or scale factor, comparing the widths of the two diagrams students may see that the poster is an enlargement of the picture by a scale factor of 2.5.
+Using the concepts of ratio or scale factor, by comparing the widths of the two diagrams, students may see that the poster is an enlargement of the picture by a scale factor of 1.5.
 This can then be used to find both the height of the poster, by multiplication, and the height of the mast, by division.